wp-plugins/child-theme-configurator/readme.txt

 == Frequently Asked Questions ==

+= HELP!
+I changed a file and now I am unable to access my website or login to wp-admin to fix it! =

+To back out of a broken theme you have to manually rename the offending theme directory name (via FTP, SSH or your web host control panel file manager) so that WordPress can’t find it.
+WordPress will then throw an error and revert back to the default theme (currently twenty-fourteen).

+The child theme is in your themes folder, usually

+[wordpress]/wp-content/themes/[child-theme]

+To prevent this in the future, always test your child themes with Live Preview before activating them.

 = Why are my menus displaying incorrectly when I activate the new child theme? = ...or...
 = Why is my custom header missing when I activate the new child theme? =